 I wanted to do this blog because sometimes motivation is a load of bollocks, and like it or not it does not help most of the time.
 Go to YouTube, type motivational and instantly thousands of results.

-It doesn’t work.
 Again like the quotes, it gives us that little bit of a buzz.
 That inner light within glows a little brighter temporarily.
 Then some asshole thought or situation pisses on it within hours.

 A little blunt, yep.
-But, that’s life.
+That’s life.

 I broke my neck ended up severely paralysed, been heartbroken, cheated on, bankrupt and unsuccessfully attempted suicide.
 Life is flipping hard.
 And anybody that’s had a simple, easy life isn’t going to be prepared or experienced to deal with that curveball when it arrives.
 Because it will.